mohebifar/react-native-copilot/README.md

 })(RootComponent);
 ```

+`verticalOffset` supports constant values, promises and functions as valid arguments

 ### Triggering the tutorial

 Use `this.props.start()` in the root component in order to trigger the tutorial.
 You can either invoke it with a touch event or in `componentDidMount`.
 Note that the component and all its descendants must be mounted before starting the tutorial since the `CopilotStep`s need to be registered first.